 Michael Phipps Gallery

-When the new Main Library was built and opened in 1977, a space was designated on the fourth floor for the display of framed prints that would be available to check out to the public.
-Twenty years later, Omaha Public Library staff submitted a memo to the library’s Board of Trustees requesting that the gallery be named in honor of former library director Michael Phipps.
-Phipps was named library director in 1983, and worked until he resigned in August 1992, due to failing health, but continued to work from home until his death on October 31, 1992.
+The gallery is named in honor of former library director Michael Phipps.
+Phipps was named library director in 1983, and served until he resigned in August 1992, due to failing health, but continued to work from home until his death on October 31, 1992.
 Citing many accomplishments throughout Phipps’ tenure as director, the staff and board agreed that naming the gallery in tribute to Phipps was appropriate.
+His contributions to Omaha Public Library, his love of the arts, and his dedication to the Omaha community continue to inspire today.